 Check out the recipe section on this blog for some treats that we enjoy frequently.

-No. Just because a product is labeled vegan doesn’t make it safe (or healthy).
+The fact that a product is labeled “vegan” doesn’t mean that it’s safe or healthy.
 For a skincare product to be safe, it shouldn’t contain parabens, fragrances, lavender or anything that contains the words “phen,” “benz” or “oxy.”
 You’ll be surprised at how few products match those criteria.